PEP ### - Wheel Variants - extending platform awareness¶

 The order of variant properties is defined first by the order of namespaces, then the order of features in the namespace and then the order of property values in a feature.

-A variant wheel has a higher priority than another variant wheel if its most important property is more important than the most important property of the other variant wheel.
-If both wheels have the same most important property, compare the second most important property, and so on, until a tie-breaker is found.
-If the same set of the most important properties is shared by both wheels, the wheel having additional properties has higher priority.
+A variant wheel has a higher priority than another variant wheel if its highest priority property is of higher priority than the highest priority property of the other variant wheel.
+If both wheels have the same highest priority property, compare the second highest priority property, and so on, until a tie-breaker is found.
+If the same set of highest priority properties is shared by both wheels, the wheel having additional properties has higher priority.

 A different way to describe the same algorithm: